Surprising Ethics

 Latest Episodes

 Many countries are considering lowering the voting age.
 But right now it’s 18 nearly everywhere.
 Why?
 Why not 14, 12, or even 6?
-Don’t kids have interests in having a voice?
-Teenagers may not the sages that we adults are, but then again some 15...
+Don’t teenagers and kids have interests in having a voice?
+Adults may on average have more experience than teenager...

 How do we craft a diet in the child’s best interests?
 That’s the question Rachel Fredericks and Jeremy Fischer set out to answer, leaving behind the usual arguments about climate and animals.
 These two ethicists combined philosophy, psychology ...